DEFIProtocol/deployed-gridlock/README.md

 # Phase 1 Development needs

-1. Call the token IERC20 smart contract and get the creators address.
+1. get the creators address and display all transactions from contract address.
     .25% or more
 2. Create a vault contract that stores company details, and are updatable by creator address.
 (Template available in DEFIProtocol/Vault)
     .5% or more